Institut der Wirtschaftsprüfer in Deutschland

-The Institute der Wirtschaftsprüfer in Deutschland e.V.
-(Institute of Public Auditors in Germany, Incorporated Association - IDW) is a privately run organization based in Düsseldorf established to serve its members who comprise both individual Wirtschaftsprüfers (German Public Auditors) and Wirtschaftsprüfungsgesellschaften (German Public Audit firms).
+Institute der Wirtschaftsprüfer in Deutschland e.V.
+(Institute of Public Auditors in Germany, Incorporated Association - IDW) is a privately run organization based in Düsseldorf established to serve its members who comprise both individual Wirtschaftsprüfers (German Public Auditors) and Wirtschaftsprüfungsgesellschaften (German Public Audit firms) (Bylaws §1, §3).
 The IDW was established on a voluntary basis rather than having been established under German law.
-In accordance with its Articles of Incorporation, the IDW does not operate as a commercial business and is a not-for-profit organization.
-Membership as of 31 December 2009 was 12,979 full members, of whom 11,959 were German public auditors (87% of all German public auditors) and 1,020 were German public audit firms.
+In accordance with its Articles of Incorporation, the IDW does not operate as a commercial business and is a not-for-profit organization (Bylaws §2 Sec.
+5).
+Membership as of 31 December 2024 was 12,909 full members, of whom 11,782 were German public auditors (91% of all German public auditors) and 1,127 were German public audit firms (Bylaws §4 Sec.
+4).

+History

+Genesis and Early Institutionalization (1884–1929)

+1884 saw the introduction of the foundation audit (Gründungsprüfung) for stock corporations (Aktiengesellschaften).
+As a result, courts began appointing so-called Sworn Book Auditors (Beeidete Bücherrevisoren) as sworn experts in accounting matters.
+The North German Hanseatic cities created legal frameworks for the activities of this profession.
+Later, the opportunity to appoint Book Auditors was established at the national level through Section 36 of the Trade Regulation Act (Gewerbeordnung).
+In 1890, the Deutsche Treuhandgesellschaft (German Trust Company) was established.
+The Association of German Book Auditors (VDB), which emerged from a merger of Berlin-based auditors, was constituted in 1900.
+English and American firms, such as Price Waterhouse and Whinney's, established branch offices in Berlin.